OpenPuya/PY32T020_Firmware/Projects/PY32T020-STK/Example/UART/UART_HyperTerminal_Polling/readme.txt

 GND      --> GND
 3. Start the serial assistant on the PC, correctly connect the COM port, and set the baud rate to 115200.
-4. The MCU will send 0x1~0xc to the PC
+4. The MCU will send a message to the PC, prompting you to enter 12 data
-5. After received,the host computer sends 12 data and the MCU will return the same 12 data to the host computer
+5. The upper computer sends 12 data, and the MCU will feedback the same 12 data to the upper computer, and then prompt the execution to end
 ================================================================================
 注意事项：
 建议去掉STK板上R19\R20